 A corneal abrasion is a scratch on the eye's cornea.
-The cornea is the clear, protective covering over the iris, which is the colored part of the eye, and the pupil -- the black circle in the middle of the eye.
+The cornea is the clear, protective lens that (like a car windshield) is in front of the iris, which is the colored part of the eye, and the pupil -- the black circle in the middle of the eye.

 It's important both for vision and for protecting the eye.
 If you poke your eye or if something gets trapped under your eyelid -- such as dirt or sand -- your cornea may become scratched.
 When it does, it can cause significant pain and discomfort.